Key TakeAways

 - Change in job role, salary, or working location (e.g., hybrid/remote work arrangements).

-- Worker absences exceeding 4 weeks (except maternity/paternity leave).
+- Worker absences exceeding 4 weeks (except maternity/paternity leave); note some guidance highlights absences >10 consecutive days as critical.

 - Worker resignation, termination, or failure to start employment.